AliahG97/Challenge-1/README.md

 git clone https://github.com/AliahG97/horiseon.git

 ## Contributing
-Adding semantecs to CSS would be a great addtion.= in additon to consolidating styles.
+Adding semantecs to CSS would be a great, in additon to consolidating styles with advanced css and addting more interactivity eventually with java.

 ## License
+MIT License
+© 2023 edX Boot Camps LLC.
+Confidential and Proprietary.
+All Rights Reserved.